CPSC349-Angry-Nerds/Angery-Nerds-FE/README.md

 ## Running the application

-The server can be ran with
+The application can be ran with
 ```
 npm start
 ```